 2C-2.
 Length of Time Homeless-Strategy to Reduce.
 NOFO Section VII.B.5.c.

-Describe in the field below:
+Describe in the field below: 1. your CoC's strategy to reduce the length of time individuals and persons in families remain homeless;

 2. how your CoC identifies and houses individuals and persons in families with the longest lengths of time homeless; and